bytemare/secure_socket/NOTES.md

     1) Replace necessity to use LOG_BUILD for runtime var log integration.
 Try to bundle it in LOG().
     1) separate logging macros from code for thread with mq, to enable genericity
-    1) add a fallback mecanism to message queues when they are to available Asynchronous Ops
+    1) add a fallback mecanism to message queues when they are to available
+    1) Detached Threads necessary ? logging thread is killed after main thread exits, so we still need to sync/join.
+    Asynchronous Ops
     - Check why aio writes do not work
     - get disk writing non-blocking